Chronic Pain: Neuroscientists to the Rescue?

-Many different factors could be the cause for chronic pain.
+Many different factors could be the cause of chronic pain.
 Most pain that occurs is defined as acute pain, which is a sudden or sharp pain.
 We all have felt that type of pain at one point in our lives.
 However, chronic pain lingers and persists, unlike acute pain.
 Some instances of chronic pain may be related to certain diseases like rheumatoid arthritis or fibromyalgia.
-However, in some instances, the source of choric pain can be linked to very intricate and mysterious reason.
+However, in some instances, the source of choric pain can be linked to a very intricate and mysterious reason.

 How Neuroscience may be Changing the Field for Personal Injury

-As a personal injury attorney, I see clients who have sustained injuries from an auto accident, a workplace injury, a slip and fall, and many others types of incidents.
+As a personal injury attorney, I see clients who have sustained injuries from an auto accident, a workplace injury, a slip and fall, and many other types of incidents.
 And in fact, many clients’ pain continues after the incident.
 As mentioned above, there is no precise testing for chronic pain.
 Pain is subjective after all.
-On a pain scale from 1 to 10, your 5 may be my 9.
+On a pain scale from 1 to 10, your 5 maybe my 9.
 However, personal injury attorneys are beginning to seek out neuroscientists to help them prove that their clients are suffering from chronic pain.
 The ABA Journal article mentions how one lawyer looked to functional magnetic resonance imagining, or fMRI, to help his client’s case.

 Functional magnetic resonance imaging (fMRI) is used to measure and map activity in the brain by detecting the flow of blood.
 The “traditional” MRI maps the brain’s structure, an fMRI is intended to map brain activity, and in essence, brain function.
 According to the UC San Diego School of Medicine, “blood flow to an area of the brain is remarkably sensitive to changes in neural activity.”
 This in turn, “makes it possible to map changes in activity associated with a wide range of motor, sensory and cognitive tasks.”
 So in relation to chronic pain, researchers are using fMRI to test theories that may help to find locations in the brain that become active with pain.

 The case mentioned in the ABA Journal, had the neuroscientist looking at the client’s blood flow activity in the brain while squeezing a ball in his right arm.
-The neuroscientist was able to locate increased blood flow in the bilateral superior frontal gyrun, bilateral cingulate gyrus and the primary motor areas, which are all “a component of a well-known pain mediating neural circuit.”
+The neuroscientist was able to locate increased blood flow in the bilateral superior frontal gyrus, bilateral cingulate gyrus and the primary motor areas, which are all “a component of a well-known pain mediating neural circuit.”

 Of course, the other side got an expert to refute the neuroscientist’s findings.
 But in the end, the case settled for $800,000.
 Clearly, as science involving the brain continues to expand, it will be a very valuable tool in personal injury cases, especially those concerning chronic pain.
-The research may not all be there yet, but brain scans are going to become more common in the courtroom, and thus, effect a lot of plaintiffs’ cases.
+The research may not all be there yet, but brain scans are going to become more common in the courtroom, and thus, affect a lot of plaintiffs’ cases.

-Be sure to read the entire piece from the ABA Journal, and if you liked this blog, you may enjoy the following:
+If you liked this blog, you may enjoy the following: